LiLiang530/AddressBookSystem/README.md

 # AddressBookSystem
-jdbc, jre, sql server in need
-source code only
+jdbc, jre, sql server in need. source code only